top of page

 The Decisions That Mattered

-We led with storytelling before we asked anyone to do anything.
-The site was structured to immerse users in the world of L'École before presenting a booking interface.
+The first decision I made was to lead with storytelling before asking anyone to do anything.
+I structured the site to immerse users in the world of L'École before presenting a booking interface.
 Craftsmanship imagery, artisan narratives, and brand storytelling came first, building desire and context before any transactional moment.
 This wasn't decorative padding.
+It was a deliberate strategic call.
 By the time a user reached registration, they already understood what they were booking and why it was worth their time.

-We treated localisation as a design problem, not a translation exercise.
-The site needed to work in both English and Traditional Chinese for Hong Kong audiences, with consideration for Simplified Chinese and mainland Chinese users.
-We worked with local market consultants to ensure the visual approach and language had genuine cultural resonance, not just linguistic accuracy, while keeping the experience consistent with the brand standards set in Paris.
-Getting that balance right required more back-and-forth than anyone had anticipated.
+The second decision was to treat localisation as a design problem, not a translation exercise.
+I brought in local market consultants to make sure the visual approach and language had genuine cultural resonance for both English and Traditional Chinese speaking audiences in Hong Kong, with consideration for Simplified Chinese and mainland Chinese users.
+Linguistic accuracy alone wasn't enough.
+The experience had to feel culturally considered while staying consistent with the brand standards set in Paris.
+Getting that balance right required more back-and-forth than anyone had anticipated, and it was time well spent.

-We made registration feel like service, not a form.
-Progressive disclosure, considered micro-interactions, and a calm, spacious layout meant the booking process never felt transactional, even when it was.
-The integration with VCA's existing offline processes was mapped carefully so that the transition from digital to human felt seamless rather than jarring.
+The third decision was about how registration should feel.
+I was clear with the team that the booking process had to feel like service rather than a form.
+I directed them toward progressive disclosure, considered micro-interactions, and a calm, spacious layout that kept the process from ever feeling transactional, even when it was.
+I also mapped the integration with VCA's existing offline processes carefully, making sure the transition from digital to human felt seamless rather than like stepping between two different experiences.

 Outcome